isabella232/help-7/gitbook/superquery/team-management/team-caching-firebase.md

 ![](<../.gitbook/assets/image (102).png>)

 Then look for the service account for which you wish to create a key.
-Click the **More ⋮** button in that row, and then select "Create key".
+Click the **More &vellip;** button in that row, and then select "Create key".

 ![](<../.gitbook/assets/image (103).png>)